ShortCircuit: AlphaZero-Driven Circuit Design

-Positional encoding allows the model to capture a sequential relation in the inputs.
-If a transformer model does not apply any positional encoding to its inputs, it simply maps a set to another set, since inputs with the same embeddings are indistinguishable in the self-attention computation.
-In our setting, we do not need to hint the model about the structure of the graph, as the truth tables already convey all the necessary information.
-Additionally, the self-attention operation should treat every node equally, as there is no limitation at any stage regarding which two nodes can be combined to form a new node.
-Nevertheless, the model should be able to treat differently the nodes in the AIG it is building and the target node.
-As no standard positional encoding exists for this specific use case, and since we only need to distinguish those two types of nodes, we introduce only two learnable positional encoders (``Node PE'' on Figure~\ref{fig:Model}).
+\paragraph{Positional Encoding (PE)} In natural language processing (NLP) tasks, PE allows transformers to capture a sequential relation in the inputs.
+In our setting, we do not need to hint the model about the graph structure graph, as the truth tables already convey all the necessary information.
+Moreover, the self-attention operation should treat every node equally, as there is no limitation regarding which two nodes can be combined to form a new node.
+Nevertheless, the model should be able to treat differently the built nodes and the target truth table, leading us to introduce two learnable positional encoders to distinguish them (``Node PE'' on Fig.~\ref{fig:Model}).